Science & Technology

 In July 2021, we obtained a license from the Canadian National Research Council (NRC) for their use of Chinese Hamster Ovary (CHO)-based protein technology for recombinant proteins.
 Utilizing this technology, we can rapidly establish highly productive cell lines for making recombinant spike protein antigens.
 These antigens can target both the original SARS-CoV-2 virus as well as any present or future emerging variants of concern.
 This NRC technology expedites preclinical evaluation of antigen candidates, allowing quicker entry of vaccine candidates into clinical studies.

-We are partnering with Inspirevax to explore their intranasal (IN) adjuvants BDX301.
-Evaluation of these adjuvants will progress in a stepwise manner through mouse studies, Syrian hamster virus challenge studies, and, as warranted, Investigational New Drug (IND)-enabling toxicity studies.
-Once viable vaccine candidates are identified by these studies and deemed worthy of evaluation in human clinical studies, an Investigational New Drug (IND) application will be submitted.
+We are partnering with Inspirevax to explore their intranasal (IN) adjuvant BDX301.
+Evaluation of this adjuvant will progress in a stepwise manner through mouse studies, Syrian hamster virus challenge studies, and, as warranted, Investigational New Drug (IND)-enabling toxicity studies.
+Once a viable vaccine candidate is identified by these studies and deemed worthy of evaluation in human clinical studies, a regulatory application will be submitted.